rehierl/node-tree-outliner/algorithm-about.md

 ```

 The definition of an order for the set of heading elements has no meaning, if
-there is no statement that defines the semantics associated with that order:
+there is no statement that defines the semantics associated with that order.
+So
-What are the semantics ...
+what are the semantics ...

 * if a subsequent heading is just as (i.e. equally) important?
 * if a less important heading follows a more important one?
 * if a more important heading follows a less important one?

-#### HTML-4 example fragment
+### HTML-4 example fragment

 HTML-4 itself states that "Visual browsers usually render more important headings
 in larger fonts than less important ones.".
 This merely states that browsers
 visualize the level of a heading by associating a larger font with more important
 headings.

-Although example fragments should not be used to express any definitions
+Example fragments should not be used to express any definitions themselves (they
-themselves (they should only be used to clarify existing definitions), the
+should only be used to clarify existing definitions).
+Still, the example of the
-example that follows the above statement is quite revealing:
+HTML-4 specification that follows the above statement is quite revealing:

 ```
 Example: